cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 |0  | 0.96  |0.92  |0.94  |7423  |
 | 1  | 0.82  |0.92  |0.87  |3126  |

-The Table 2 is a classification report consisting of the following:

-Precision: The ratio of correctly predicted positive observations to the total predicted positive observations.

-Recall: THe ratio of correctly predicted positive observations to the all observations in actual class - yes.

-F1 Score: The weighted average of Precision and Recall.
-F1-score takes both false positives and false negatives into account

-High precision relates to the low false positive rate.
-We have got 0.82 precision (for 1) which is pretty good.
-Also, other numbers including Recall, F1 Score are also pretty good

 ### 5.1.2.
 Using difference features for meeting Milestones 1-9

-In Model 2, instead of using the binary features for meeting the milestones 1 through 9, we used the numerical features showing the difference between the scheduled and actualized dates for the milestones 1 through 9.
-We tuned Random Forest to determine the best values for the hyperparameters of max_depth, max_features, and min_samples_leaf.
-Also, we determined the importance of features and selected the most important ones using the importance of features obtained from Random Forest.
-Finally, we selected the most important features, trained the tuned Random Forest model, and obtained the performance metrics using test dataset.
+In this section, instead of using the binary features for meeting the milestones 1 through 9, we used the numerical features showing the difference between the scheduled and actualized dates for the milestones 1 through 9.
+We tuned a Random Forest model to determine the best values for the hyperparameters of max_depth, max_features, and min_samples_leaf.
+Also, we determined the importance of features and selected the most important ones using the importance of features obtained from Random Forest (Figure 5).
+In Figure 5, the numerical features showing the difference between the scheduled and actualized dates for the milestones 1 through 9, are shown with variying levles of importance.
+This helps us select the features with higher importance and discard the ones with lower/negligible importance, and as we can see, the following 12 features are selected:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![figure3](https://user-images.githubusercontent.com/61207345/101671314-55570f00-3a22-11eb-8930-393fb618c58d.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **<Figure5: Feature Selection>**

-In Figure 5 the numerical features showing the difference between the scheduled and actualized dates for the milestones 1 through 9, are shown with variying levles of importance.
-This helps us select the features with higher importance and discard the ones with lower/ negligible importance, and as we can see, the following 12 features are selected:

 selected_features = ['SUPPLIER_LOCATION', 'LINE_NUMBER', 'ITEM_PRIME_ID', 'SHIP_POINT', 'RECEIVING_ONLY_PO',
                      'MILESTONE_2_Diff', 'MILESTONE_3_Diff', 'MILESTONE_4_Diff', 'MILESTONE_6_Diff',
                      'MILESTONE_8_Diff', 'MILESTONE_9_Diff', 'MILESTONE_10_meet']

 Note that, Milestone_9_Diff has the highest important, followed by Milestone_6_Diff and Milestone_8_Diff.
 This makes sense because previosuly we only looked at whether a previous milestone was met or not but here, we using numerical features showing the difference between the scheduled and actualized dates for the milestones 1 through 9 gives us a better understanding of whether there could be a delay in the shipment or not.
 For example, a milestone can be considered as met (1) if it make it even at the last minute (depending on the time frame we take into consideration).
 However, if we do so, we lose valuable insights such as the difference between a shipment meeting a milestone 2 days in advance vs 1 hour before the deadline.
+Finally, we selected the most important features, trained the tuned Random Forest model, and obtained the performance metrics using test dataset (Figure 6 and Table 3).
+From the classification report shown in Table 3, we have got 0.98 precision (for class 1) which is much higher than previous model.
+Also, other performance metrics including Recall, F1 Score are also much higher than the previous model.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![figure3](https://user-images.githubusercontent.com/61207345/101671314-55570f00-3a22-11eb-8930-393fb618c58d.png)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **<Figure5: Feature Selection>**